cairo-book/cairo-book/src/ch15-01-dictionaries.md

 ### Dictionary Destruction

-If you run the examples from [Basic Use of Dictionaries](#basic-use-of-dictionaries) you'd notice that you never did a call to squash dictionary, but the program compiled successfully nonetheless.
+If you run the examples from [Basic Use of Dictionaries](#basic-use-of-dictionaries) you'd notice that there was never a call to squash dictionary, but the program compiled successfully nonetheless.
 What happened behind the scene was that squash was called automatically via the `Felt252Dict<T>` implementation of the `Destruct<T>` trait.
 This call occurred just before the `balance` dictionary went out of scope.

 The `Destruct<T>` trait represents another way of removing instances out of scope apart from `Drop<T>`.
 The main difference between these two is that `Drop<T>` is treated as a no-op operation, meaning it does not generate new CASM while `Destruct<T>` does not have this restriction.
 The only type which actively uses the `Destruct<T>` trait is `Felt252Dict<T>`, for every other type `Destruct<T>` and `Drop<T>` are synonyms.